SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 then allow access.

-Based on the values of ``enteredDoorCode``, ``passedRetinaScan``, and ``hasDoorKey``, the first two mini-expressions are ``false``, but we know the emergency override password, so the overall compound expression still equates to ``true``.
+Based on the values of ``enteredDoorCode``, ``passedRetinaScan``, and ``hasDoorKey``, the first two mini-expressions are ``false``.
+However, the emergency override password is known, so the overall compound expression still equates to ``true``.

 .. _BasicOperators_Explicit Parentheses: